Why Self-Publish

 • Smaller traditional publishing houses are a different matter.

 • So, one has only one option: self-publish.
-(Perhaps, that should have been your first option, all along.)
+(Perhaps, that should have been your first option all along.)

 MARKETING STRATEGY